Charles Brantley Aycock

 Charles Brantley Aycock (November 1, 1859 – April 4, 1912) was the 50th governor of the U.S. state of North Carolina from 1901 to 1905.
-After starting his career as a lawyer and teacher, he became active in the Democratic Party during the party's Solid South period, and made his reputation as a prominent segregationist.
+After starting his career as a lawyer and teacher, he became active in the Democratic Party during the Solid South period, and made his reputation as a prominent segregationist as the lead perpetrator of the Wilmington massacre.

-He became known as "the Education Governor" for his advocacy for the improvement of North Carolina's public school systems, and following his term in office, he traveled the country promoting educational causes.
+He became known as the "Education Governor" for advocating improvements to North Carolina's public school systems.
+After he left office, he traveled the country promoting educational causes.

 Early life

 Charles B. Aycock was born in Wayne County, North Carolina, as the youngest of the 10 children of Benjamin and Serena Aycock.
 His family lived near the present-day town of Fremont, North Carolina, then known as Nahunta.
 Though his father died when he was 15, his mother and older brothers recognized his abilities and determined that he should go to college.
 Aycock attended the University of North Carolina (today the University of North Carolina at Chapel Hill) and joined the Philanthropic Society, a debate and literary society at the university.
 After graduating in 1880 with first honors in both oratory and essay writing, he entered law practice in Goldsboro and supplemented his income by teaching school.
 His success in both fields led to his appointment as superintendent of schools for Wayne County and to service on the school board in Goldsboro.

 His political career began in 1888 as a presidential elector for Grover Cleveland, when he gained distinction as an orator and political debater.
 From 1893 to 1897, he served as U.S. attorney for the Eastern District of North Carolina.